In the Democratic Republic of Congo we are partnered with Julienne Lusenge, an internationally celebrated women’s rights defender.

 Julienne has briefed the United Nations Security Council twice on the situation in DRC on behalf of civil society.
+She heads SOFEPADI, a non-profit established in 2000, which is focused on women’s and family rights.

 Listen to Julienne Lusenge on our SoundCloud channel below.